+5 Gallon Bucket Moonshine Still.
+A still separates alcohol from water, resulting in a highly alcoholic product.
 Alcoholic spirits such as vodka, tequila and moonshine are created using stills.
 There are many DIY still designs, including one made from a 5 gallon bucket.
 Warning: In many countries, homemade stills are illegal.
 Check your local regulations before taking on this project.
 Stills can also be dangerous.
 The 5 gallon bucket still uses 2 buckets, one nested inside the other.
 The alcohol evaporates and condenses on the top and side of the bucket.
 Some amateur brewers use simple stills like this one to produce fuel for their gasoline cars, which is legal if properly licensed.

 The full instructions for making the 5 gallon bucket still can be found on Prepper Ideas.
 Peanut Butter Recipes.
 I love Peanut Butter!
 It’s one of my favorite things to eat, period.
 From budget and basic to more gourmet brands, I love it all.
 I did peanut butter comparison of peanut butter sampled while traveling internationally What follows is a compilation of my Favorite Peanut Butter Recipes: Homemade Peanut Butter in 5 minutes – vegan, GF Homemade Chocolate Peanut Butter (vegan, GF) Homemade Cookie Butter Peanut Butter (vegan, GF) Honey Roasted Butterscotch White Chocolate Peanut Butter (GF) – This peanut butter and the Cinnamon Chip (below) are my two favorites of all time Homemade Cinnamon Chip and White Chocolate Peanut Butter Gingerbread Cookie Dough Peanut Butter (GF) Peanut Noodles with Mixed Vegetables and Peanut Sauce (vegan, GF, soy-free) 2 Minute Peanut Sauce + Raw Vegan Spring Rolls It’s also great in my Caribbean Coconut Rice with Garbanzos, Veggies, & PB for a little added kick.

+Peanut Butter Chocolate Chip Granola Bars (No-Bake, Vegan, GF) Microwave Chocolate Peanut Butter & Oat Snack Bars.
+Homemade Peanut Butter.
+Once you make peanut butter at home, it will be very difficult to get excited about storebought peanut butter ever again.
 Not that eating peanut butter of any kind would ever be a chore because I love it so, but homemade peanut butter is a delicacy.
 And a nearly effortless delicacy at that.
 It’s akin to savoring a piece of high-end dark chocolate that’s rich and pure, uncomplicated by fillers, additives, or ingredients that have no place being in chocolate; and then grabbing a milk chocolate bar in the checkout line at the grocery store, which is likely a combination of tasteless, grainy, and waxy.

 Because I grew up in Minnesota, summer was painfully short and each day was cherished.
 It meant as much time outdoors as possible and cookouts and grilling were an integral part.
+The nice thing about grilling was that it kept the mosquitoes the size of golf balls somewhat at bay.
 Baked beans were always served at picnics and barbeques, and since I was never a meat eater, I made meals out of baked beans, corn on the cob, watermelon, and white grocery store-bakery sheet cakes.

 This is an easy and nearly work-free recipe.
 Print Save.
 Soft Batch Dark Brown Sugar Coconut Oil Cookies.
 Soft Batch Dark Brown Sugar Coconut Oil Cookies No butter, no white sugar, no complaints.
 Just dark and rich cookies so soft that they bend rather than break.
 Growing up I loved Soft Batch Cookies.
 Although there was never a shortage of homemade cookies around, something about those uber-soft storebought cookies, almost flexible and pliable they’re so soft, was something I’d pester my mom to buy.
 These cookies are my ode to Soft Batch cookies, using a more robust flavor palette.
 I tried to convey in the Coconut Oil White Chocolate Cookies recipe that the coconut oil doesn’t make the cookies taste like tanning lotion.
 Interestingly, I’ve found when baking with coconut oil that the smell is more pronounced than the actual flavor.